jtviegas-sandbox/incubator/k8s/README.md

 (3 rows)
 ```

-Here we are seing the effect of data repair, in the first call, the first node answering was responsible for _sensor1_ token range and its answer was accurate, but regarding _sensor2_ token range, this first answering node was a new one, that got that token range assigned after the bringing down of those other 3 cassandra nodes, and this new node has not yet received any new data so it did not provide any rows related to _sensor2_, but in that process, there was another node that had a replica of those missing _sensor2_ rows, and even conveying the empty answer of the first node, Cassandra figured out that data was not synchronized between those nodes and forced the repair.
+Here we are seeing the effect of data repair, in the first call, the first node answering was responsible for _sensor1_ token range and its answer was accurate, but regarding _sensor2_ token range, this first answering node was a new one, that got that token range assigned after the bringing down of those other 3 cassandra nodes, and this new node has not yet received any new data so it did not provide any rows related to _sensor2_, but in that process, there was another node that had a replica of those missing _sensor2_ rows, and even conveying the empty answer of the first node, Cassandra figured out that data was not synchronized between those nodes and forced the repair.
 That is why after this first call to ```check _data.sh``` we have already all the data from both sensors there, and now even a ```QUORUM``` consistency level gives us the values:
 ```
 root@cassandra-client:/opt/app# ./check_data.sh QUORUM
 reading data from sensor1 and sensor2 with consistency level QUORUM